 Delavay fir; 苍山冷杉 cang shan leng shan [Chinese].

 A. delavayi was formerly something of a catch-all term for Chinese firs.
 A. beshanzuensis Wu, A. ziyuanensis Fu et Mo and A. fabri (Masters) Craib have been placed in synonymy by some authors but are here treated as distinct species.
-A. delavayi var. smithii is a synonym for what are here treated as two species, A. forrestii and A. ferreana.
-A. delavayi var. georgei is a synonym for what is here treated as A. forrestii var. georgei and has also been called A. georgei.
-This suite of fir species are now for the most part allied with A. delavayi in Section Delavayi (Farjon 1990).
+A. delavayi var. smithii is a synonym for what for what is here treated as two varieties of A. forrestii, the type and A. forrestii var. ferreana.
+A. delavayi var. georgei is a synonym for what is here treated as third variety, A. forrestii var. georgei; it has also been called A. georgei.
+This suite of fir species are now for the most part allied with A. delavayi in Section Delavayi (Farjon 1990, 2010).

-There are two varieties, motuoensis Cheng et Fu 1975 and nukiangensis (Cheng et Fu) Farjon 1990 [syn: A. nukiangensis Cheng et Fu, A. fansipanensis Q.P.
+There are two varieties retained here, motuoensis Cheng et Fu 1975 and nukiangensis (Cheng et Fu) Farjon 1990 [syn: A. nukiangensis Cheng et Fu, A. fansipanensis Q.P.
 Xiang, A. delavayi ssp. fansipanensis (Q.P.
 Xiang) Rushforth).